Nauja/kanjidb/README.md

 - helloworld: {}
 ```

+This YAML configuration file serves to describe and configure all the steps
+that will be run in order to generate the database.
 Each step listed in `run` correspond to a [plugin](https://kanjidb.readthedocs.io/en/latest/plugins.html) located in `kanjidb.builder.plugins`.
 A plugin is a simple function you can use and configure from the YAML configuration
 file.
 Here we tell that we will run a single step with the plugin [helloworld](https://kanjidb.readthedocs.io/en/latest/plugins.html#helloworld), which only output "今日わ" to `sys.stdout`.

-Now, you can run this small script with following command:
+Now, run the following command:

 ```bash
 > python -m kanjidb build helloworld.yml